Shao-Kui/3DScenePlatform/README.md

 :-------------------------:|:-------------------------:
 ![Manipulating](http://cg.cs.tsinghua.edu.cn/course/vis/Shao-Kui/3dscenesys/manipulating.png "Manipulating & Searching")  |  ![Synthesis](http://cg.cs.tsinghua.edu.cn/course/vis/Shao-Kui/3dscenesys/algorithm.png "Synthesis")

 This is the repository of the paper "**Geometry-Based Layout Generation with Hyper-Relations AMONG Objects**", "**MageAdd: Real-Time Interaction Simulation for Scene Synthesis**", "**SceneViewer: Automating Residential Photography in Virtual Environments**" and "**SceneDirector: Interactive Scene Synthesis by Simultaneously Editing Multiple Objects in Real-Time**".
 Our platform is web-based.
 We hope this repository can help research on 3D scenes and reproducing our framework.
 Because our group is small, this repo may potentially contain engineering bugs and this doc may not cover all confusion.
-Please issue us if you have problems with this repo or e-mail us at zhangsk18@mails.tsinghua.edu.cn.
+Please issue us if you have problems with this repo or e-mail us at shaokui@tsinghua.edu.cn.

 We assume developers and researchers would first deploy this platform.
 The [manuals](#Manuals) are available in the latter of this doc if you wish to use a ready clone directly.